trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 1. Navigate to **User Management > Manage Organization Users**.

-2. Choose the **User list** tab.
+9. Choose the **User list** tab.

-3. Check/uncheck the **Organization Admin** checkbox for the user whose role you want to change:
+9. Check/uncheck the **Organization Admin** checkbox for the user whose role you want to change:

     -Checked = Organization Admin

     -Unchecked = Regular User

+##Technical specification

-For in-depth technical specifications on User Management, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)
+For in-depth technical information on User Management is, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)